Part 64: Wild Riley Shepard

 My friend and business partner died on Friday morning, and I'm reeling from the news.
 She had cancer.
 I haven't seen her in over a year, our communication was all by texting.
-This morning, my friend Julia called, she had just heard the news, and was shocked.
+This morning, my friend Jules called, she'd just heard the news, and was shocked.
 Our friend was young and we didn't expect to lose her.
-It was nice to hear Julia's voice, and her thoughts, and her memories.
+It was nice to hear a friend's voice, her thoughts, and her memories.

 I wanted to give blog number 64 some texture and color, and thanks to an artist in town, we have that.

 Below are several photos of a 3-D painting by Seattle artist Carla Elise.
 She titled it "Wild Riley Shepard."
 Before she began the 3-D creation, Carla wanted to know stories about my Dad.
 I told her about his cooking and baking skills, how Riley loved making cinnamon rolls and pies from scratch.
 I spent hundreds of hours watching old movies with Riley, and he would tell me stories about the actors; Divorces, marriages, affairs; which artists came from wealthy families, and who grew up dirt poor, which artists were blacklisted during the McCarthy years, who turned other artists in.